-in world exports over the sample period was indeed due to the spectacular growth of low- and middle-income countries like China and the BRICs (e.g., Autor, Dorn and Hanson, 2013).
+third countries' exports to the same destination market, while cleaning out variation due to US industry-specific technological characteristics, which would only raise US exports and could induce reverse causality.
+The exclusion restriction is that, conditional on our set of control variables, technological shocks in US industries are uncorrelated with those in other countries' industries.
+Most of the increase in world exports over the sample period was indeed due to the spectacular growth of low and middle-income countries such as Brazil, Russia, India and China (Autor et al., 2013).
 It is conceivable that technological shocks occurring in these countries are largely uncorrelated with those hitting the United States.

-The first-stage results reported in the bottom of the table show that the instrument has strong power for predicting U.S. export intensity.
-The first-stage coefficient is always positive, precisely estimated and large, ranging between 0.46 and 0.92 across specifications, and the Kleibergen-

-Paap F-statistics for excluded instruments ranges from 16.5 to 71.9.
-The second-stage results show that the coefficient on export intensity is always positive and is highly statistically significant in all specifications but one, consistently with a causal effect of exports on the dispersion of sales and productivity.
+The first-stage results reported in the bottom of the Table show that the instrument has strong power for predicting US export intensity.
+The first-stage coefficient is always positive, precisely estimated and large, ranging between 0.46 and 0.92 across specifications, and the Kleibergen-Paap F-statistics for excluded instruments ranges from 16.5 to 71.9.
+The second-stage results show that the coefficient on export intensity is always positive and is highly statistically significant in all specifications but one, consistent with a causal effect of exports on the dispersion of sales and productivity.
 The only instance in which the coefficient on export intensity is imprecisely estimated is when using as dependent variable sales dispersion of non-exporters on the pooled data (column 5).
-Yet, this is not very surprising, because industries with higher export intensity have fewer non-exporters.
+Yet, this is not very surprising because industries with higher export intensity have fewer non-exporters.

-To have a sense of the size of the effect of trade, note that in our sample export intensity has a standard deviation of 1.34, while the standard deviation of sales dispersion is equal to 0.58.
-Then, our coefficients imply that a 1 s.d. increase in export intensity would raise the dispersion of sales by 0.18-0.31 s.d..
-The observed increase in export intensity over the sample period (21 per cent) explains between 14 and 23 per cent of the increase in sales dispersion over 1997-2007.
+To have a sense of the size of the effect of trade, note that in our sample, export intensity has a standard deviation of 1.34, while the standard deviation of sales dispersion is equal to 0.58.
+Then, our coefficients imply that a 1 SD increase in export intensity would raise the dispersion of sales by 0.18-0.31 SD.
+The observed increase in export intensity over the sample period (21%) explains between 14% and 23% of the increase in sales dispersion over 1997-2007.

-Finally, we show that our evidence is qualitatively unchanged when using an alternative strategy, which does not rely on instrumental variables but identifies the effect of exports by exploiting heterogeneous changes in transportation costs across industries.
-In particular, we regress our dispersion measures on the interaction between the log oil price (Brent) and the bulk weight of U.S. shipments in each industry, controlling for industry and year fixed effects.
-The interaction coefficient is identified by the differential response to a common oil price shock across industries that produce goods of different weight and are thus characterized by a different importance of transportation costs.
+Finally, we show that our evidence is qualitatively unchanged when using an alternative strategy, which does not rely on instrumental variables but identifies the effect of exports by exploiting heterogeneous changes in transport costs across industries.
+In particular, we regress our dispersion measures on the interaction between the log oil price (Brent) and the bulk weight of US shipments in each industry, controlling for industry and year fixed effects.
+The interaction coefficient is identified by the differential response to a common oil price shock across industries that produce goods of different weight and are thus characterised by a different importance of transport costs.
 Hence, we refer to this approach as a difference-in-differences strategy.
 A negative estimate for the interaction coefficient would imply that, when hit by a reduction in oil price, industries shipping heavier goods - which see a larger drop in trade costs (increase in export opportunities) - experience a larger increase in dispersion.